 Jackson State's traditional or Distance Education courses may be applicable to the RODP.
-For additional information, contact Distance Education, Room 206, Nelms Classroom Building, 425-2623 or visit the RODP website at www.rodp.org for more information on this and other RODP majors.
+For additional information, contact the Distance Education office in the Nelms Classroom Building, 425-2623 or visit the RODP website at www.rodp.org for more information on this and other RODP majors.